kuzzleio/documentation/README.md

 Though there is no real limit to the directories depth, to keep the documentation homogeneous and readable, no additional subdirectories should be added.

-## Documentation sections
+## Documentation pages

-Sections are listed as subdirectories in `src/`.
+Pages are listed as subdirectories in `src/`.
 For instance: `src/guide/`.

-Each section directory must contain an `index.md` file, with the following headers:
+Each page directory must contain an `index.md` file, with the following headers:

 ```